ablueblaze/FM-004-social-proof-setion/README.md

 ### Current/Continued Development

 - Where in the project am I?
-  Setting up the basics to work with
+  Setting up the desktop styling

 - What is the next thing being developed?
-  Style mobile
+  Transition to desktop

 - What would I like to do to improve the project in the future?